AuthorCarpentry/FSCI-2018/01-getting-started.md

 install and beyond the scope of  this course.

 You can also select other output forms that aren't listed in the `knitr` dropdown.
-Tae a look at the document.
+Take a look at the document.
 You'll see in the top a section called `output` with sections under it like `html_document`.
 If we change the top output knit will produce a different result.
 Try replacing `word_document` with `slidy_presentation`.
 This is a html presentation that you can use in